Everything seems to be going online these days and healthcare is no different.

 #5.
 Mental health management

-The pandemic has had a heavy toll on people's mental health, causing increased depression and anxiety due to prolonged isolation and fear.
+The modern lifestyle, prolonged isolation, and global events over recent years have had a heavy toll on people's mental health, causing increased depression and anxiety.

 Barriers of Telemedicine in Healthcare